Revisiting Supervision for Continual Representation Learning: Analysis

-We investigate the \textbf{quality of representations} built by supervised and self-supervised training in Fig.~\ref{fig:results}.
-SL+MLP outperforms both SSL and SL in most of the experiments.
-In Tab.~\ref{tab:forgetting} we observe high \textbf{representation forgetting} for SL, significantly lower for SSL, and the lowest for SL equipped with MLP projector.
-It also shows the results of \textbf{task exclusion comparison} ($EXC$).
-SL achieves small positive $EXC$ meaning that it forgets most features specific to the initial task.
+\textit{\textbf{\textbf{Forgetting.}}} In Table~\ref{tab:forgetting} we observe high representation forgetting for SL, significantly lower for SSL, and the lowest for SL equipped with MLP projector.
+Low forgetting is an important factor contributing to the superior performance of SL+MLP.

+\textit{\textbf{\textbf{Task exclusion difference.}}} In the two-task sequence $EXC$ answers the question: \textit{what is the performance gap between the model trained on $B$ and a model trained on a sequence $A \xrightarrow{} B$ when evaluated on $A$}?
+Results from Table~\ref{tab:forgetting} show that SL achieves small positive $EXC$ meaning that it forgets most features specific to the initial task (but not all of them).
 SL+MLP achieves the highest $EXC$ which shows that it is able to successfully retain a large portion of task-specific features.
 Surprisingly, SSL exhibits negative $EXC$.
 It means that it is better to train SSL model from scratch on another task than to finetune the model pretrained on the task of interest.

-In Tab.~\ref{tab:forgetting} we report \textbf{CKA similarity} between the models trained on C10 and the rest of the models.
+\textit{\textbf{\textbf{CKA similarity.}}} In Table~\ref{tab:forgetting} we report CKA similarity between the models trained on C10 and the rest of the models.
 We observe that usage of MLP head in SL increases CKA between the C10 model and other models.
-Moreover, the models pretrained on C10 and finetuned on another task have higher similarity to C10 models than the models trained on another dataset from scratch, which is not necessarily the case for SL models.
-SSL models have the highest CKA scores, however, they usually underperform compared to SL+MLP suggesting that SSL produces similar but less discriminative features.
+Moreover, in the case of SL+MLP, the models pretrained on C10 and finetuned on another task have higher similarity to C10 models than the models trained on another dataset from scratch.
+This is not necessarily the case for SL models.
+SSL models have the highest CKA scores, however, they usually underperform compared to SL+MLP.
+This suggests that SSL produces similar features when trained on different datasets but their discriminative power for a classification task is worse than those learned with SL+MLP.

-We present the results of the \textbf{forward transfer} evaluation in Tab.~\ref{tab:forward_transfer}.
+\textit{\textbf{\textbf{Positive and negative forward transfer.}} } We present the results of the forward transfer evaluation in Table~\ref{tab:forward_transfer}.
 All the methods benefit from pretraining on CIFAR100 which is semantically close to CIFAR10.
 However, pretraining on semantically distant SVHN hinders the performance of SL but it hardly influences the performance of SSL and SL+MLP.